falldowngoboone/falldowngoboone-com/src/blog/composing-data-in-eleventy/index.md

 ```
 {% endraw %}

-`eleventyComputed` is a special Eleventy front matter key that grants access to the computed data at the time of rendering the indivdual page.
+`eleventyComputed` is a special Eleventy front matter key that grants access to the computed data at the time of rendering the individual page.
 This is how we can pass data from leaf templates up the layout template chain, allowing us to effectively extend leaf data with template data.
 Notice the leaf data is included at the end of the template block.
 This ensures the leaf styles have higher order specificity in the style cascade and leaf scripts can override template scripts if needed.

-Now we have composable blocks of code that allow us to tie into the base template to extend the page with whatever functionality or styling we want.
-This is another example of how powerful Eleventy can be, even though the basic concepts are so simple.
+Now we have composable blocks of code that allow us to tie into the base template and extend the page with whatever functionality or styling we want.
+This is a great example of how powerful Eleventy can be, even though the basic concepts are so simple.

 ## Ideas for further exploration

 We've explored how to optimize assets in Eleventy templates using composable `eleventyComputed` values.
-You can easily adapt this idea to add custom art direction, animations or behavior to an indivdual page, but this is something that has even more uses outside of styles and scripts.
+You can easily adapt this idea to add custom art direction, animations or behavior to an individual page, but this is something that has even more uses outside of styles and scripts.

-I hope this inpsires you to explore more interesting uses of Eleventy's computed data.
+I hope this inspires you to explore more interesting uses of Eleventy's computed data.
 And if you have a favorite Eleventy tip, [tell me about it on Twitter](https://twitter.com/therealboone)!